Charles J. Urstadt

 Charles Jordan Urstadt (October 27, 1928 – March 3, 2020) was an American real estate executive and investor.
 He was an important figure for the development of Battery Park City in Manhattan and for the elimination of rent control in New York.

 Appointed by Governor Nelson Rockefeller, Urstadt was New York State Housing Commissioner from 1969 to 1971.
 He became known as the first chairman of the Battery Park City Authority, a public benefit corporation that created a mixed use development on 92 acres of landfill on the lower west side of Manhattan.

 In 1973, he joined Douglas Elliman, one of New York's largest real estate companies.
 Urstadt later joined Urstadt Biddle Properties in 1975, where he became chairman emeritus upon his retirement in 2019.

 Early life

 Born in 1928, Urstadt was the son of Claire (Jordan) and Charles George Urstadt.
 His great-grandfather was born on a farm in the Bronx in 1840 and his grandfather purchased buildings in the borough in 1920s.
-Urstadt grew up in one of the buildings his grandfather owned and his father managed on West 195th Street in the Bronx.
+Urstadt grew up in one of the buildings his grandfather owned and his father managed on West 195th Street in Kingsbridge Heights, Bronx.

 Urstadt graduated from the Bronx High School of Science at age sixteen.
 He graduated from Dartmouth College, Dartmouth's Tuck School of Business and Cornell Law School.